 You shouldn’t wait around to receive your tax forms to find out how you have been classified by your employer.
 Ask questions up front with regard to your tax status so you can plan accordingly.
-Are you a W-2 statutory employee, or will you be provided with a 1099-MISC instead?
+Are you a W-2 statutory employee, or will you be provided with a 1099-NEC instead?
 There is a significant difference in how you will file your taxes—and how much tax you will owe—between those two options.

-For instance, to fill out a statutory employee schedule c correctly, you will want to have all revenues and expenses tracked precisely.
+For instance, to fill out a statutory employee Schedule C correctly, you will want to have all revenues and expenses tracked precisely.
 If you know you’ll need to report to the IRS unreimbursed employee expenses, you can track them more carefully right from the start.

 If you have ever wondered "What is a statutory employee on W-2?", we hope we have answered all of your major questions.
 It may seem like a complicated category at first, but in the end, it is pretty simple to understand.